kannans89/graphql-learning/ng6/AngularComponent.md

   -->
 Angular follows a clean modular architecture .
 A complex Angular web application user interface can be divided as- .

-- **MODULES**    : are the basic building blocks in an angular application .Modules logically group one or more **components** and provide a
-                   compilation context for it
+- **MODULES**    : are the basic building blocks in an angular application .Modules logically group one or more **components** and provide a compilation context for it.

 - **COMPONENTS** : represent building blocks for UI

-- **SERVICES**    : used to share  data and  logic between componenets
+- **SERVICES**    : used to share  data and  logic between components

 This chapter discusses how to create and use components in an Angular 6 application.

 Angular splits complex application UI into reusable components .
 So we can think of an angular application as nothing but a bunch of components as shown in the diagram below.Every angular application must have at least one component .Components work together in harmony to provide great user experience.